SebastienWae/debugging-42/docs/static-analyzers/gcc_static_analyzer.md

 - Source leaks
 - Uninitialized value

-More features can be toggled on, like a taint mode to track untrusted variable, or off to reduce the compilation time increase or hide false positive. (for a list of all options, refer to the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Static-Analyzer-Options.html))
+More features can be toggled o or off to reduce the compilation time increase or hide false positive, like a taint mode to track untrusted variables.
+For a list of all options, refer to the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc/Static-Analyzer-Options.html).

 On average, your compilation time will increase by 2x.